June 23– July 1, 2023

 Landmark Society Walking Tours of Rochester

-If you are a fan of history and architecture, you will enjoy these self-guided Landmark Society walking tours of center city Rochester.
+If you are a fan of history and architecture, you will enjoy these self-guided Landmark Society walking tours of Rochester’s center city.
 The Liberty Pole East City Loop Tour and the East End & Cultural District Tour are closest to the Jazz Fest performance venues.

 6 Self-Guided Tours of Rochester